 Visit Karlu Karlu/Devils Marbles

-Share tales of the stockman's life on a horse trail guided tour with a traditional local
+Share tales of the stockman's life on a horse trail guided tour with a traditional local man from the region

 Take a side trip to explore Connells Lagoon Conservation Reserve, and spot rare and endangered native wildlife